 Pink and green should most definitely be seen together!
-I was never a massive pink fan (the colour, not the rock star), I never really wore it or had it in my home.
+I was never a massive pink fan (the color, not the rock star), I never really wore it or had it in my home.

-Green, however, has always been one of my favourite colours as it made me feel connected to nature and the outside world and wherever I have lived, I have always had at least one potted plant to break up the magnolia!
+Green, however, has always been one of my favorite colors as it made me feel connected to nature and the outside world and wherever I have lived, I have always had at least one potted plant to break up the magnolia!
 Over the last few years, I have increasingly started to use pink and green interior design in my home.

 She explained that my love of pink suggested that something had happened to me as a child that made me grow up overnight and I was yearning to be that little girl again.

-It made me look at colour differently, how we use it in the home and why we’re drawn to different shades.
+It made me look at color differently, how we use it in the home, and why we’re drawn to different shades.

-That 5-minute conversation had a big effect on me and made me realise why I love pink and green interior design.
+That 5-minute conversation had a big effect on me and made me realize why I love pink and green interior design.

-Yes, decorating with pink and green go together beautifully.
-The key is to balance the colours appropriately, so one doesn’t overpower the other.
+Yes, decorating with pink and green goes together beautifully.
+The key is to balance the colors appropriately, so one doesn’t overpower the other.

-Pink and green are complementary colours, which means they are located opposite each other on the colour wheel, making them visually appealing when used together.
+Pink and green are complementary colors, which means they are located opposite each other on the color wheel, making them visually appealing when used together.
 Additionally, the combination of the softness of pink with the freshness of green can create a calming and soothing atmosphere, making it a great choice for interior design.

-But, by pairing these two colours together, decorating with pink and green can be used in every room.
+But, by pairing these two colors together, decorating with pink and green can be used in every room.